marco-c/autowebcompat/README.md

 - Press 'y' to mark the images as compatible;
 - Press 'Enter' to select the regions;
 - Click the 'T' button in the top left corner of a boundary box to toggle between classes.
-Green corresponds to 'n', yellow corresponds to 'd';
+Purple corresponds to 'n', yellow corresponds to 'd';
 - Press 'Enter' to save changes.

 ### Training